 What is Teeth Whitening?

-At Clarendon Dental Arts, we offer in-office teeth whitening options that can brighten your teeth up to 5 shades.
+At Clarendon Dental Arts in Arlington, VA we offer in-office teeth whitening options that can brighten your teeth up to 5 shades.
 During a consultation with Dr. Fresch Gray, patients will discuss their preferred method of whitening.
-Bleaching options include professionally applied whitening gel and laser or light treatment.
+Bleaching options include professionally applied whitening gel.

 If a patient chooses whitening gel, Dr. Fresch Gray will apply a high concentration of hydrogen peroxide to the teeth.
 Patients will have to let the gel sit on their teeth at the office but can return to normal activities following the appointment.